 When he arrived in Manitoba in December last year, he couldn’t understand English.
 He could laugh about it now, but he would just say “okay, okay” whenever bus drivers spoke to him even if he didn’t understand them.
 He did this because drivers would usually repeat what they’ve said and he still couldn’t understand.
 He quickly realized that learning English was necessary for everyday life.
-He also didn’t like the prospect of being dependent (his wife had to accompany him everywhere he went) so he resolved to study English immediately.
+He also didn’t like the prospect of being too dependent on his wife who had to accompany him everywhere he went, so he resolved to study English immediately.

 Francophones from Tunisia

 Chokri and his family are from Djerba which is a lovely island in the southern coast of Tunisia, a North African country.
 French is widely spoken there, so he already has one official language under his belt.
 “In Tunisia we didn’t speak English in society.
 We are Francophone.
 Our local media is also in French or Arabic,” he said.